Laterunner/Chess-Scoresheet-Generator/README.md

 - Processes PGN files with one or multiple games
 - Creates a clean, multi-column PDF scoresheet for each game
 - Optional JPG export for each page
-- suppoert very long Games (unlimited move numbers)
+- Supports very long Games (unlimited move numbers)
 - Displays player names, date, event, and Elo ratings (if available)
 - Includes a progress bar using `tqdm` for smooth CLI feedback
 - DIN A5 layout (148 × 210 mm) for compact printing
 - Optional logo in the top-right corner (e.g. club logo)
 - Graceful fallback for missing PGN tags or logo
-- Logo Support (Optional)
+- Logo top left corner (Optional)

 For logo place a file named logo.png in the same directory.Recommended: square, transparent PNG, approx. 100×100 px.